-For those after a tour of Malta involving something a bit different, ExcursionsMalta provide a magic train ride around Malta, in which visitors will be picked up from their hotels and taken for a ride in a trackless train.
-The journey takes approximately 30 minutes and covers approximately 8 kilometres, and passes by a number of major historical attractions, including Mdina Main Gate, the catacombs of St. Agatha and St. Paul’s, the Clock Tower and the Old Railway Station, and also passes through Greek Gate Tunnel.
+For those after a tour with a bit of a difference, Excursions Malta provides a magic train ride around Malta, in which visitors will be picked up from their hotels and taken for a ride in a trackless train.
+The journey takes around 30 minutes and covers approximately 8 kilometres, passing by a number of major historical attractions, including Mdina Main Gate, the catacombs of St. Agatha and St. Paul’s, the Clock Tower, the Old Railway Station and the Greek Gate Tunnel.

-Where to eat & drink
+Where to eat and drink

 There are some bars that also broadcast live sporting events, in addition to offering pub grub, such as the Little Waster Bar at Triq it, Qawra.